rust-lang/book/second-edition/src/ch20-02-multithreaded.md

 #### Validating the Number of Threads in `new`

-We're still getting warnings because we aren’t doing anything with the parameters to `new` and `execute`.
+We’re still getting warnings because we aren’t doing anything with the parameters to `new` and `execute`.
 Let’s implement the bodies of these functions with the behavior we want.
 To start, let’s think about `new`.